leo-cao/Install-TensorFlow-GPU-RTX5060/README.md

 ### 2.4 Install `cuDNN`

-Next, Search for a compatible `cudnn` version.
+Next, search for a compatible `cudnn` version.
 Version **8.0.5.39** should be available.
 ```
 conda search cudnn -c conda-forge
 ```

-Install it sing:
+Install it using:
 ``` =
 conda install cudnn= 8.0.5.39 -c conda-forge
 ```